Solar Terms or Seasonal Points for Winter

 • Eat warming/Building/Sweet foods – whole grains, oats, roasted nuts, dried foods, small dark beans, leeks, steamed winter greens, walnuts, root veggies, squash, seeds, natural sweeteners, dates, dairy, meat, legumes

-• Make warming soups – Slow cooking, soups, and stews extract nourishment and support yin, yang, and Qi.
-Traditionally animal products are used to supplement the deep reserves in the body, so something like a bone broth (if you consume animal products) is especially helpful.
+• Make warming soups – Slow cooking, such as soups and stews, extracts nourishment and supports yin, yang, and Qi.
+Traditionally, animal products are used to supplement the deep reserves in the body, so something like a bone broth (if you consume animal products) is especially helpful.

 • Use foods that protect the Kidneys and Jing – black/kidney beans, seaweed, black sesame, and animal products.